 Supernumeraries' Gifts and Needs Group

-When ministers ‘sit down’ we have to make significant adjustments to the way we relate to ourselves, our families, our church, and even to God.
-We are still ministers but may be dismissed as retired and have come to a full stop.
+When ministers ‘sit down’ there are significant adjustments to be made in the way we relate to ourselves, our families, our church, and even to God.

-The District Supernumeraries Gifts and Needs Group was set up in 2016 in response to a concern that at least some supernumeraries felt under-valued, under-used, and un-cared for.
+The District Supernumeraries Gifts and Needs Group was set up in 2016 in response to concern that at least some supernumeraries felt under-valued, under-used, and un-cared for.
+The well-being of colleagues is therefore of paramount importance and in response to the issues above, we seek to…

-• We try to make sure that those supernumeraries who, with the passing years, have become more frail are cared for.
+• Make sure that those supernumeraries who, with the passing years, have become more frail are cared for.
 Many supernumerary colleagues in the same circuit, and indeed the superintendent and other active colleagues, are active in this caring work.
-We feel sure, however, that there are still some who feel isolated and un-cared for.
+We feel sure, however, that there may still be some who feel isolated and un-cared for, as well as others who might be experiencing particular difficulties for a while.
+We hope to be able to offer a pastoral response to such needs in consultation with District and Circuit colleagues.
+The well-being of colleagues is therefore paramount to the work of the group.

 District Reconciliation Group